-Art and Crafts in Walsham le Willows is a group of nine artists and crafts people who live in and around the village.
-They hold an exhibition annually in the Priory Room, situated in The Causeway, next to St Mary’s Church, over the last weekend of November,(dates for 2013 are yet to be confirmed).
+Art and Crafts in Walsham le Willows is a group of ten artists and crafts people who live in and around the village.
+They hold an exhibition annually in the Priory Room, situated in The Causeway, next to St Mary’s Church.
+Dates for 2015 are 21st to 23rd November.
 Admission to the exhibition is free.

-The group produces ceramics, glass, jewellery, batik, hand-knitting, metalwork and paintings in oil, watercolour and pastel.
+The group produces ceramics, glass, jewellery, batik, hand-knitting, metalwork, printmaking and paintings in oil, watercolour and pastel.

 All the members are pleased to accept commissions.
 For information about future exhibitions, contact: Diana Calvert, tel.01359 259237 or Helen Dougall on www.hdbatik.co.uk